Bin-Huang/NodeSpider/README.md

 ## Spider.prototype.filter(urls)

-Method `filter` return a new array of all unique url items which don't exist in the queue from provided array.
+Return a new array of all unique url items which don't exist in the queue from provided array.

 | parameter | type |
 | --- | --- |